I’ve now completed four short collections of bird sounds, focusing on the most common birds found in our yards, neighborhoods, and Bay Area woodlands:

 I don’t see a crown!
 It’s in their name, it’s in their picture, so that crownless little thing can’t be a kinglet!

 Kinglets usually hide their crown.
 Sorry.
 They are, however, also quite talkative: learning their basic call will help you to both find and identify them.
 The excellent Peterson guide transcribes it as jit or jiddit when doubled, as it frequently is.
-You may hear a series of jiddits given at intervals ranging from relaxed and casual to unceasingly agitated, developing into an unpausing series of ratchety notes faster than the typewriters in a 30s newsroom comedy.
+You may hear a series of jiddits given at intervals ranging from relaxed and casual to unceasingly agitated, developing into an unpausing series of ratchety notes like an army of busy typewriters in an old newsroom movie.

 Want more bird sounds?